 Model the word “balloon” when playing, catching, and exploring a balloon with your child.
 This can be in single words or small sentences.

-Model verbs as you play with the balloon with your child.
-These can be given in single words or small sentence. e.g. “the balloon is flying.”
+Model verbs as you play balloon games with your kid.
+These can be given in single words or small sentences, e.g. “the balloon is flying.”
 Use verbs that fit the context of your game, e. g. “flying,” “catching,” “bouncing,” “popping,” etc.

-Model past tense verbs as you play with the balloon with your child.
+Model past tense verbs as you play with the balloon.
 Be aware these are often developed later in language.
 However, it’s useful for them to hear clear models early on.
 Start a conversation with a child about what happened with a balloon; e.g. “bounced,” “popped,” “caught,” etc.

-Using different size balloons, model describing the size when playing with the balloon with your child.
-These can be modelled as single words or small sentences e.g “find all the big balloons,” or “put all the small balloons under the chair.”
+Using different size balloons, model describing the size when playing balloon games with your child.
+These can be modeled as a single word or small sentences e.g “find all the big balloons,” or “put all the small balloons under the chair.”

 Have a selection of colored balloons.
 Model small sentences such as “Look! red AND blue!” or longer sentences such as “Mummy has blue AND daddy has green balloon.”

-Model simple questions using the word “WHERE?” when playing with the balloon with your child.
+Model simple questions using the word “WHERE?” when playing the balloon games with your kid.
 For example, ask them “Where is the balloon hiding?” or “Where did the balloon go?”

-Model simple questions using the word “WHO?” when playing with your child and the balloon.
+Model simple questions using the word “WHO?” when playing with your child.
 For example, ask them “Who has the balloon?” or “Who should throw the balloon next?”